rayenebech/LLM-course-2024/Report.md

         - Requires no training.
         - Fast in computations.
     - **Cons**:
-        - Presents a challenge for agglutinative languages like Finnish and Turkish as one word can contain many information that need to be seperately handled by the model.
+        - Presents a challenge for agglutinative languages like Finnish, Hungarian and Turkish as one word can contain many information that need to be seperately handled by the model.
-        - Results in a very large vocabulary size (if not infinite), as every word is an element of the vocabulary, and all possible derivations of a word are also new words in the vocabulary.
+        - Results in a very large vocabulary that contains every word and all its possible derivations.

 2. **Character Tokenization**: Breaks down a sentence into individual characters.
     - **Pros**: